 In some cases, you may want to tweak the language used for the key terminology throughout Cascade.
 You can configure those changes here.
-This may be a very simple change such as changing the ‘z’ to an ‘s’ in the word ‘Organization’, or something more dramatic, such as renaming ‘Focus Areas’ to ‘Strategic Pillars’.
+This may be a very simple change such as changing the ‘z’ to an ‘s’ in the word ‘Organisation’, or something more dramatic, such as renaming ‘Focus Areas’ to ‘Strategic Pillars’.

 Note that when you change these labels, they will no longer match what’s in the Cascade help material or online articles.

-Add organizational goals
+Add organisational goals

 Start: An overview of what you’re about to do.

-Contribute: Specify which of the focus areas your organizational goal will contribute to.
+Contribute: Specify which of the focus areas your organisational goal will contribute to.
 You can align your goal to as many focus areas as you want, but you must align to at least 1.

 Settings: Apply any Goal Types to the goal and define other settings such as its weighting and visibility.

 You’ll be presented with the goal designer once more.
 Simply follow the tabs as before, and note the addition of the ‘Assign’ tab.
-On this tab, you can assign the goal to anyone in the organization.
+On this tab, you can assign the goal to anyone in the organisation.
 By default, you will see a list of people who report to you displayed.
-However, you can search for anyone in the organization using the search box, or if you don’t see the person in Cascade yet, you can quickly add them using the ‘Add New User’ button.
+However, you can search for anyone in the organisation using the search box, or if you don’t see the person in Cascade yet, you can quickly add them using the ‘Add New User’ button.